| Teach Yourself SQL in 21 Days, Second Edition

 data dictionary internally.
 You should never attempt to update any tables in the

+data dictionary yourself.
+Doing so may cause a corrupt database.
+Q How can I find out who did what in a database?
 A Normally, tables or views in a system catalog allow you to audit user

 activity.

-The Workshop provides quiz questions to help solidify your understanding of the
+WorkshopThe Workshop provides quiz questions to help solidify your understanding of the

 material covered, as well as exercises to provide you with experience in using what